 The recipe I am sharing today is my slight adaptation of a recipe that my friend, who also spent that year in the Philippines, shared with me.
 I changed the cooking method slightly, which I think simplified the recipe.
 I also added a drop of sesame oil to the dish.

-My version of Filipino noodles with pork and shrimp takes 30 minutes to make and feeds 4 but could be doubled or tripled if you have a big enough pan!
+My version of Pancit takes only 30 minutes to make, and feeds 4 but could be doubled or tripled if you have a big enough pan!
+It is traditionally made in a large wok, so if you have one, use it!

 - 2 tbsp vegetable oil